Py-Ryan/ftg-rewrite/README.md

         - DB parsing for guild specific data such as custom prefixes.
         - Ftg now has a cache
             -> This cache is used to store
-                    -> Prefixes for a guild during init and during runtime.
+                    -> Prefixes for a guild during `Ftg.run` and during runtime.
                     -> Deleted & edited messages.
         - Added a new extension `config`
             -> Features commands relating to guild & user configuration -> Added a change prefix command

     0.3.2:
         - Added a new extension `fun`
             -> Added `binary` command for binary conversions.